3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 So on the one hand the sum of the areas of these slices approaches the area of the circle for smaller and smaller choices of $dr$.
 But on the other hand, that sum also approaches the area under this graph.
 This is how we concluded that our original hard problem had an answer equal to the area under a certain graph; not just approximately equal, but *precisely* equal.
 I’ll emphasize again what a big theme in calculus this is: The purpose of approximating a question by subdividing it like this is not that we don’t care about precision, it’s that the approximation using many smaller pieces gives us the flexibility to reframe our original hard question into something simpler.

 {{<figure image="figure-8.29.svg" width="360">}}{{</figure>}}

-[(Footnote or unfolded section, or something like it).
-The astute among you may worry about whether the errors in our approximations accumulate too much.
-You might say “Sure, sure, the difference between the true area of a ring as $2 \pi r \cdot \dr$ is only a small percentage of the area of that ring, and it only gets smaller as $dr$ approaches $0$, I get that.
-But how do we know that the sum of all these errors doesn’t remain significant as $dr$ approaches $0$?”

-If you wanted to be more precise and rigorous, you would show that the size of this error for each ring is bounded by some constant times $(dr)^2$, while the total number of rings is about $\frac{R}{dr}$, so the total size of the aggregate error is bounded by some constant times $\frac{R}{dr} (dr)^2 = R \cdot dr$.
-So as $dr$ goes to zero, the full aggregate error will indeed go to zero with it.]

 ## Integrals